otech-nl/vagrant-lemp/README.md

 * php5-fpm
 * composer
 * phpmyadmin
+* nodejs, npm, bower

 ## Details

 * All configuration is done through variables in `vagrant/provision.sh`.
+  * The `COMPONENTS` variable lets you select which components to install.
-This is where you will find database names, passwords, etc. as well.
+  * This is where you will find database names, passwords, etc. as well.
+* You can set your VM name and host name in Vagrantfile
 * your current directory is mapped to `/home/vagrant/public_html`
 * [http://192.168.33.10](http://192.168.33.10) opens the default nginx page
 * [http://192.168.33.10/~vagrant](http://192.168.33.10/~vagrant) opens your home page